public class AWSIotDevice extends AbstractAwsIotDevice

 Note: Blocking API call without specifying a timeout, in very rare cases, can block the calling thread indefinitely, if the server response is not received or lost.
 Use the alternative APIs with timeout for applications that expect responses within fixed duration.

-- exception thrown if the operation failspublic void delete(long timeout) throws AWSIotException, AWSIotTimeoutException
+delete in class AbstractAwsIotDeviceAWSIotException - exception thrown if the operation failspublic void delete(long timeout)

 of which will be invoked after the operation succeeded, failed, or timed